 If you should need special assistance with anything, the front desk staff is your first stop.
 So it makes sense to be pleasant and polite.
 Show your appreciation with a box of chocolates from the gift shop.
 Or stop at a bakery at your first port of call and bring back a sweet treat for the front desk people.
 A little kindness goes a long way.

 3. Make friends with a bartender.
 Ladies, listen up.

 When the bartender serves my drink, I tip a $20 bill or the equivalent in Euros.
 A conversation ensues.
-I like to have a place to go for a drink without being bothered by random drunks or overly chatty bar-flies.
+It’s nice to have a place to go for a drink without being bothered by sloppy drunks or overly chatty bar-flies.
 My new bartender-friend has my back.
-I like to get out of my room and now I can sit at this bar, type, people-watch, sip and relax without interruption.
+I don’t want to spend sea days in my room and now I can sit at this bar, type, people-watch, sip and relax without un-wanted interruption.

 4. Take an onboard class.

 From Apple computer and dance lessons to culinary demonstrations and acting classes, there’s something for everyone.
 Holland America Line and Oceania have hands-on cooking classes.
 Wine, martini and/or whisky tastings are offered by almost every cruise line and are a sure way to meet your fellow passengers.

 5. Sign up for the ship’s shore excursions.